How to Write Your First Resume in Six Steps

 Read more: Write Impressive Bullet Points Using APR Format

 Whatever format you choose, make sure it’s consistent.
-Formatting should help organize the document to make it easy to read and make efficient use of the space on the page.
-You should use color, bolding, italics, or underlining strategically to highlight relevant information and use that formatting consistently throughout each section of your document.
+Formatting should help organize the document to make it easy to read and make efficient use of the space on the page and use that formatting consistently throughout each section of your document.
+Important: Check for any spelling and grammatical errors.

 Read more: Resume Formatting Do’s & Don’ts